 If you’re interested in learning more about the Liberian-American film director Cheryl, definitely check out this interview.

 I remember how overwhelming it was when mainstream media was dominated by white men or their perspectives; and when the government was less diverse.
 (I don’t speak about Barack, Michelle, and Kamala – in order to protect my love for them.
 It is not debate about politics.
-It is also very very personal.)
-However, recently I tried to watch another show that astonished me and others with its outdated casting and character development.
-Lovecraft, DEI, and the 2020s slay me, and this fifth episode is a triumphant BLM moment when we get valuable social info from the perspective of a Black woman.
+It’s something that’s very personal.)
+It was shocking when recently I tried to watch a show that astonished me and others with its outdated casting and character development.
+Those showmakers did not seem to realize times have changed.
+Because of DEI, the 2020s are here and reformative, and this fifth episode is a triumphant BLM moment when the sturdiest of viewers receive valuable social info from the perspective of a Black woman.
 It’s intense and unapologetically painful.
 That’s what you can expect.
 That is why I recommend “Strange Case.”

 If you have already watched this episode, you can catch Wunmi Mosaku in the crime show Fearless on Prime Video.